Champions League and Europa League draws: Who can the British teams face next?

 How does the Europa League draw work?

-The 12 group winners and the four best third-ranked teams in the Europa League group stage are seeded.
-They will be drawn against the 12 group runners-up and the remaining third-placed Champions League sides.
+The 12 group Europa League winners and the four best third-ranked teams in the Champions League group stage are seeded.
+They will be drawn against the 12 Europa League group runners-up and the remaining third-placed Champions League sides.

 No team can play a club from the same country or from the same Europa League group.